wwcExperiment/MicVolumeLocker/README.md

 # MicVolumeLocker
 Lock your microphone volume in windows

-My windows mic volume changes sometimes, and I didn't figure out why, so I made a simple tool to prevent mic volume from change
+My windows mic volume changes sometimes, and I didn't figure out why, so I wrote a simple tool to prevent mic volume from change.
+And hope it can help you too.

+# Depending
+Depending on NAudio, NAudio Core